Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 *Question: I used inception P571 to indicate the initial date of the time span of the creation of Softi.
 How do I enter the final date of the time span?
 Do we need a new property, say termination?
 Any other suggestion on how to express this time span?*

-*Question: we might also put here the dates of saving in SWH.
+*Question: we might also put here the dates when they were saved in SWH.
 Again, do we need a new property?*

 ### Map moment
 * MapOfItaly.jpg